Suchisrit/ImageSwift/README.md

 ```
 ├── Project Directory
-    ├── dataset
+    ├── dataset_name
-    │   ├── Class1 (each class directory should contain the images corresponding to that class)
+    │   ├── class1_name (each class directory should contain the images corresponding to that class)
-    │   ├── Class2
+    │   ├── class2_name
     │   ├── .
     │   ├── .
     │   ├── .
-    │   └── ClassN
+    │   └── classN_name
     ├── train.py (see Training)
     ├── predict.py (see Predicting)
 ```